unixorn/awesome-zsh-plugins/README.md

 - [dogesh](https://github.com/keithhamilton/oh-my-dogesh) - Dogification plugin.
 - [dotbare](https://github.com/kazhala/dotbare) - Interactive dotfile management with the help of [fzf](https://github.com/junegunn/fzf).
 - [dotfiles](https://github.com/vladmyr/dotfiles-plugin) - Keep your dotfiles in sync across multiple machines using `git`.
-- [dotpyvenv](https://github.com/jeanpantoja/dotpyvenv) - Automagically switch to a python virtual environment located (that you previously have created with virtualenv program) in a directory named `.pyvenv` when you `cd` into a directory.
-- [download](https://github.com/aubreypwd/zsh-plugin-download) - Helper to download files with `aria2c`.
 - [dropbox](https://github.com/zpm-zsh/dropbox) - A [dropbox](https://www.dropbox.com/) plugin for ZSH that provides `dropbox-cli` and `dropbox-uploader` commands.
 - [drupal](https://github.com/yhaefliger/zsh-drupal) - Adds aliases for common tasks and also tab-completion for `drush`.
 Inspired by [Artisan](https://github.com/jessarcher/zsh-artisan).
 - [dune-quotes](https://github.com/brokendisk/dune-quotes) - Random Dune quote generator plugin.